 - – We cater to a wide variety of real estate clients.
 Clients include investors, developers, property and fund managers, and REITs (both public and private).
-Our long list of repeat clients is a testament to the long-standing partnerships that we develop with our clients.
+Our long list of repeat clients highlights the long standing partnerships we develop with our clients.

 - – Experience with many asset types and financings.
 Deals typically involve multifamily housing, assisted living/senior housing, office, hotel, industrial, and retail properties.
 Financings include floating rate senior secured loans, mezzanine or subordinated loans, and construction loans, as well as tax-exempt private activity bonds and LIHTC deals for affordable housing transactions.

-- – Expertise in all hedging products.
-We are experts on all hedging products, including interest rate swaps, cancellable swaps, total return swaps, interest rate caps, floors, collars, corridors, swaptions, and rate locks; as well as the underlying floating rate indices (e.g., LIBOR, SOFR, Fed Funds, Prime, and SIFMA).
+- – Expertise in hedging products.
+We execute a variety of hedging products, including interest rate swaps, cancellable swaps, total return swaps, interest rate caps, floors, collars, corridors, swaptions, and rate locks; as well as the underlying floating rate indices (e.g., LIBOR, SOFR, Fed Funds, Prime, and SIFMA).
 We advise on new trades, novations and assignments, amendments, and early terminations of existing hedges.

-- – An established authority on the hedging markets.
-We regularly conduct educational sessions for borrowers and lenders alike.
-SFG professionals are regular speakers at conferences around the country and participate on working group committees of the Alternative Reference Rates Committee (ARRC) to aid the market’s transition away from LIBOR.
+- – An authority on the hedging markets.
+We conduct educational sessions for borrowers and lenders alike.
+SFG professionals are regular speakers at conferences around the country and participate on working group committees of the Alternative Reference Rates Committee (ARRC) to aid the market’s transition away from LIBOR

 SFG can help you address critical hedging questions: